atzhenyuyang/UAV_System/README.md

 ./install.sh" > run.sh && source run.sh
 ```

-For help with using the system, you can also refer to the [MRS Cheatsheet](https://ctu-mrs.github.io/docs/introduction/cheatsheet.html).

 ## Running the simulation
-If you have successfully installed the system, you can continue with [starting the simulation](https://ctu-mrs.github.io/docs/simulation/howto.html).
+If you have successfully installed the system, you can continue with starting the simulation.